xsm2/Zelda-LA-DX-HD-Updated/README.md

 ## Patching v1.0.0 to v1.1.0

 This is probably what most people would be here for.
 To download the latest update, there is a patcher on the [Releases](https://github.com/BigheadSMZ/Links-Awakening-DX-HD/releases) page.
+If you wish to build the game yourself, see **Personal Build / Publishing**.
 - Find the v1.0.0 release originally from itch.io.
 - If you can not find it, you can search for an "archive" of it.
 - Download the patcher from the releases page.